pfptcommunity/pfptcommunity/README.md

 ## Risk Dashboards with BI tools

+Many organization are creating risk metrics that can be monitored from BI tools.
+Key risk indicators from multiple domains can be consolidated in a single pain of glass.
-We have created several Power BI and Excel examples on howto consume data directly/natively from these business tools.
+We have created several Power BI and Excel examples on howto consume proofpoint data directly/natively into BI tools.
 An example can be found in the [TAP Chapter](#TAP-API).

 ## Identity Governance / Consumer IAM